slyrus/soiree/blog/cl-vcard-overview.md

     (xpath:with-namespaces ((nil cl-vcard:*vcard-namespace*))
       (xpath:evaluate "string(/vcards/vcard/tel/*/text())" *baba*))

-Ignoring the with-namespaces macro invokation for a moment, we see a sinlge line of code that gets us the information we want.
+Ignoring the with-namespaces macro invocation for a moment, we see a single line of code that gets us the information we want.
 Win!
 This is a very simple example, but the XPath language allows us to write much more interesting queries.
 There are two housekeeping matters we need to take care of first.

 First, let's make a macro to handle the namespace stuff.
 Plexippus is (rightfully) rather picky about making sure that XML element and attribute names are properly qualified.
 We can set the default namespace as above, but we'll do this in a macro in case we want to change this later: